sophiya02/GlideStats-Basketball/README.md

-# ServiceNow-Basketball-Statistics
+# Basketball-StatsNow
-An application built on the ServiceNow platform utilizing data from the API-NBA API.
+Basketball StatsNow is a ServiceNow application built using the balldontlie.io API open source project.